Tuesday, December 30, 2025

 The Complacent Cancer Empire

-How Big Pharma Keeps Missing the Breakthrough Sitting in Plain Sight.
+How Big Pharma Keeps Missing the Breakthrough Sitting in Plain Sight

 Some say Providence moves in mysterious ways.
 Maybe this time, it’s through an ancient virus that refuses to quit — one that nature left waiting for us to recognize.
-When medicine gets too comfortable, progress dies quietly.
+When medicine becomes too comfortable, progress dies quietly.
 But sometimes, a spark from nature lights a fire that no empire can suppress.

 The Illusion of Progress